galaxyproject/training-material/topics/single-cell/tutorials/GO-enrichment/tutorial.md

 - Understand the Role of GO Enrichment in Single-Cell Analysis.
 - Use marker genes from different cell clusters or conditions for GO enrichment analysis.
 - Compare enrichment across experimental conditions (e.g., wild type vs. knockout) to uncover functional changes associated with genetic or environmental perturbations.
-- link GO enrichment results with a previously annotated cell clusters, providing a clearer picture of the functional roles of different cell populations.
+- Link GO enrichment results with previously annotated cell clusters, providing a clearer picture of the functional roles of different cell populations.

 requirements:
 -